DEFRA/software-development-standards/docs/standards/kubernetes_standards.md

 In the event a cluster has to make a choice between killing one of two services sharing the same priority level, the resource profile configuration will influence which is killed.

 ### Probes
-To increase the stability and predicatability of a Kubernetes cluster, services should make use of both readiness and liveness probes unless there is a significant reason not to.
+To increase the stability and predictability of a Kubernetes cluster, services should make use of readiness, liveness and startup probes unless there is a significant reason not to.

-Probe end points should follow the convention of `healthy` for readiness probes and `healthz` for liveness probes.
+Probe end points should follow the convention of `healthy` for readiness probes and `healthz` for liveness/startup probes.

+## Status

+This standard was first adopted 15 January 2021.

+## Significant changes
+- Entra ID Workload Identities replaces Azure AD Pod Identity for authenticating AKS pods to Azure resources on 7 January 2026